nanumichael27/vue-toast-notifications/README.md

 This is a Project demonstrating toast notifications making use of vue.js as a base framework, Developed by Nanotek.

-Visit [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to see to view this project.
+Visit [Vue.js toast notifications](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to see to view this project.

 ## Recommended IDE Setup